minetest-mods/smartfs/docs/API.md

 * element:onBuild( func(self) ) - run every time form is shown.
 You can set code from here
 * element:setCode( code ) - set the formspec code
 * element:getCode( code ) - get the formspec code

+###Container/View
+* element:getContainerState() - returns the container's sub-state to work with or add container elements